REACH 2.0 Program Applications Now Closed

 REACH 2.0 brings together a dynamic, committed community working to transform the prevention and treatment of addiction.
-We encourage all eligible applicants to apply to become part of this growing network of future leaders dedicated to meaningful, lasting change in addiction medicine and psychiatry.
+Learn more about the program’s mission, the Scholar and Near Peer Experience, and the ways REACH 2.0 supports future leaders who are dedicated to creating meaningful and lasting change in addiction medicine and addiction psychiatry.

 What is the REACH 2.0 Program?